Mechanical Engineering Students

 Can I keep the laptop for my Co-op work terms?

-Yes, you can keep the laptop for the summer, but you must bring them back in August for re imaging and any repair needed before their pickup date at the end of August.
+Yes, you can keep the laptop for the summer, but you must bring them back near the end of July/ beginning of August for re imaging and any repair needed before their pickup date at the end of August.
 You can not use them for any company you may be working for at co op.
 The programs are licensed for only enrolled students at Niagara College.
 If the company wants to provide them with software, then that’s okay.